-CRITERION EVALUATION SCORE 5 4 3 2 1 0 Links to the project theme All the material collected is relevant to the project theme.
-Most of the material is related to the project theme.
-Half of the material is related to the project theme.
-More than half of the material is not relevant to the project theme.
-Very little material related to the project theme.
-Completely unrelated.
-Links to the subject matter The material is clearly related to more than 1 The material is clearly related to the subject.
-Half of the material re- lates to the subject.
-Less than half of the material is related to Very little material is related to the subject.
-Completely unrelated.
+CRITERION EVALUATION SCORE 5 4 3 2 1 0 Links to the All the mate- Most of the Half of the More than Very little Completely project theme rial collected material is material is half of the material re- unrelated. is relevant to related to related to material is lated to the the project the project the project not relevant project theme. theme. theme. to the pro- theme. ject theme.
+Links to the The material The material Half of the Less than Very little Completely subject matter is clearly is clearly material re- half of the material is unrelated. related to related to lates to the material is related to more than 1 the subject. subject. related to the subject.

-CRITERION EVALUATION SCORE
+CRITERION EVALUATIO N SCORE

 5 4 3 2 1 0

 subject. the subject.

 Interesting All the material is interesting, engaging, thought-provoking, question-provoking and stimulating.
 Most of the material is interesting, engaging, thought-provoking, question-provoking and stimulating.
-Half of the material is interesting and engaging, but it raises few questions and does not encourage you to find Most of the material is neither interesting, nor engaging.
-It raises few questions and does not encourage Very little interesting and engaging material.
-It does not stimulate thoughts, questions, or encourage you to learn Not interesting at all.
+Half of the material is interesting and engaging, but it raises few questions and does not encourage you to find out more.
+Most of the material is neither interesting, nor engaging.
+It raises few questions and does not encourage you to find Very little interesting and engaging material.
+It does not stimulate thoughts, questions, or encourage you to learn more.
+Not interesting at all.

 Details The material collected is very large and varied.
 The subject has been dealt with in a very broad and varied way.
 There is a lot of material, just a bit lacking in variety.
 The subject is very broadly covered, but lacks a little diversity.
 There is a lot of material, but it could be more and more varied.
-The topic lacks depth and diversity. you to find out more.
+The topic lacks depth and diversity. out more.
 The material is sparse, lacking variety, depth and diversity.
-There is very little material, no variety, and it is incomplete.
+There is very little mate- rial, no vari- ety, and it is incomplete.
 Completely incomplete